AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ## TimeFrame
 ### Description
 TimeFrame is a timeframe object.
+This property is used to read the current TimeFrame and not to set it.

 ### Usage
 ```cs